 Countdown Numbers Game Solver

-Version 4B, notes updated 2025-12-27
+Version 4B, notes updated 2026-06-26

 Overview

-Contestants on the UK Channel 4 TV game show Countdown have thirty seconds in the Numbers Round to work out how to calculate a three-digit random target number (or get as close as possible).
+Contestants on the UK Channel 4 TV game show Countdown have thirty seconds in each Numbers Round to work out how to calculate a three-digit random target (or get as close as possible).
 They may apply addition, subtraction, multiplication and division to some or all of the six numbers (each used at most once) from a partially random selection.
 This document describes a computer program that finds the best solutions to any given Numbers Round game.
 It is the author’s personal endeavour and is in no way affiliated.

 Brute Force Search

 However, at the program’s core is a brute force search procedure.
-It takes a list of numbers, initially the original list, selects all unordered pairs and applies all allowed arithmetic operations to each pair (the correct way round).
+It takes a list of numbers, initially the original list, selects all unordered pairs and applies all allowed arithmetic operations to each pair (the appropriate way round).
 For each result it updates a record of how the calculation reached that result.

 This search covers all possible calculations and will always find every solution.
 With six numbers and four arithmetic operators, the search procedure could in principle check up to 3,516,060 calculated results (in addition to the six checks on the numbers in the list).